101companies/101rails/README.md

 *   Fork the project on GitHub.
 *   Make your feature addition or bug fix.
 *   Commit with Git.
-*   Send the author a pull request.
+*   Send a pull request.

 If you add functionality to this application, create an alternative implementation, or build an application that is similar, please contact me and I’ll add a note to the README so that others can find your work.